 Check Your Emails At Least Once A Day

-Don’t limit your follow up to emails.
-Every once in a while, log in to the colleges’ portal to check the status of your application and also if there are any notifications sent through that did not make it to your mailbox.
-Unfortunately, these things happen more often than you may realize.
+Don’t limit yourself to just checking your emails.
+Every once in awhile, log in to the colleges’ portal to check the status of your application.
+See if there are any notifications sent through that did not make it to your mailbox.
+Unfortunately, these things happen more often than you may realize between sending your application and receiving any college acceptance letters.

 Complete All Financial Aid Formalities